You don’t need to spend lots of cash to make pretty door wreaths this autumn – you can easily make a door wreath DIY with little cost.

 Dress Up Your Front Door For Autumn

-You can, of course, use any colors you like!
+You can, of course, use any colors you like that fit in with your decor.

-This fall door wreath is inspired by Autumn but could also be made for Christmas, with a few color changes, and the knitted elements changed to mini Christmas trees, stockings and bells.
+This fall door wreath is inspired by Autumn but could also be made for Christmas or Easter (with Easter eggs) with a few color changes, and the knitted elements changed to mini Christmas trees, stockings, and bells.

-Your neighbors will love your DIY wreath and of course your guests that arrive for Thanksgiving!
+Your neighbors will love your DIY wreath and of course, your guests that arrive for Thanksgiving will be wowed when they see your handmade wreath hanging in the entryway or porch.

 These things put together really give the wreath a fall harvest vibe, you could even add mini pumpkins.